 A few things I look for in a perfectly balanced lemon tart: a thick and chewy buttery crust, a super strong tart citrus center (not much sugar added at all), and something creamy laying over the surface of it all, as a 1:1 ratio of citrus to cream.
 It’s this series of layers that’s just insanely tempting, once one scoop is scraped from the plate, there can’t not be a third or fourth and fifth.

-1/2 cup meyer lemon juice, strained (about 3 lemons)
+1/2 cup freshly squeezed meyer lemon juice, strained (from about 3 lemons)

 3 large eggs